Blue Peter pets: Guide dogs: Honey, Cindy, Button, Prince, Magic and Iggy

-The programme has had a long association with guide dogs, which stretches back to 1964 – captivating millions of viewers and helping to transform the lives of thousands of visually impaired people.
+The programme has had a long association with guide dogs, which stretches back to 1964—captivating millions of viewers and helping to transform the lives of thousands of visually impaired people.
 The first Blue Peter guide dog puppy was Honey, whose training was charted by Valerie Singleton on the programme in 1964.
-Since then there has been Cindy, who was puppy walked by Peter Purves in 1968; Buttons, who was featured in the mid-1970s, Prince, a son of Goldie, whose training was followed by Peter Duncan in 1981 and most recently a second pup called Honey – named in honour of her predecessor – who was trained by presenter John Leslie during 1991.
+Since then there has been Cindy, who was puppy walked by Peter Purves in 1968; Buttons, who was featured in the mid-1970s, Prince, a son of Goldie, whose training was followed by Peter Duncan in 1981.
+Next was a second pup called Honey—named in honour of her predecessor—who was trained by presenter John Leslie during 1991.
 In 2006 Andy Akinwolere began puppy walking a new Blue Peter guide dog puppy, named by viewers as Magic.
 Magic had epilepsy and could not complete her Guide Dog training, so she was re-homed.

 In June 2014, presenter Lindsey Russell started to train a new guide dog called Iggy.
 Iggy successfully completed her guide dog training and left the show on 12 May 2016 to join her new owner, Callum.

 Cats

+Jason

-JasonJason (3 May 1964 – January 1976) was the first Blue Peter cat.
+Jason (3 May 1964 – 15 January 1976) was the first Blue Peter cat.
 He was a Seal Point Siamese who joined after appearing on an episode with his mother, brother and sister at just three weeks old.
-He was named by a viewer who was a resident of Jasons Hill in Botley, Buckinghamshire, although the name had become popularised by the recent release of the film 'Jason and the Argonauts'.
+He was named by a viewer who was a resident of Jasons Hill in Botley, Buckinghamshire.